Ajith Cabraal: State Minister of Money and Capital Markets and State Enterprise Reform

-Governor of the Central Bank - second term
+Governor of the Central Bank – second term

 Cabraal assumed his second term as governor of the central bank 15 September 2021 at a time Sri Lanka was facing a major debt crisis.
 He requested for and gained cabinet rank as the Governor of the Central Bank.
 During his tenure, Central Bank was engaged in printing in excess of trillions of money to finance the budget and economic crisis.
 During his tenure, CBSL allegedly printed Rs.
 22.27 billion rupees overnight on 14 March 2022.

-Cabraal opposed an IMF bailout in favor of a homegrown solution for the debt crisis.
+Cabraal opposed an IMF bailout in favour of a homegrown solution for the debt crisis.
 Having depleted foreign currency reserves and gold reserves to boost the Sri Lankan Rupee and repayment of sovereign bonds, the central bank free floated of the currency in early March which saw a 30% depreciation of the Rupee against the dollar in days following major shortages of fuel, food and medicine.

 On 4 April 2022, he resigned from his position as CBSL governor amid the growing protests over economic crisis.